-A wandering cattle hand, good with a horse and quick with a shooting iron.
-Often found at the Saloon’s card table, with his back to the wall watching for the local lawman.
-Known to associate with Texas cattle rustlers…
+A wandering cattle-hand, he’s good with a horse and quick with a shooting iron.
+He can often be found in the saloon and at the card table, with his back to the wall watching out for the local lawmen.
+Known to associate with Texas cattle rustlers.

 Known for his taciturn personality, Dave was a sailor who ventured west to Dodge City and the Santa Fe country.
 Dave was a saloon keeper, ranchman, and ruthless gunslinger, working both sides of the law with Wyatt Earp and Bat Masterson.
-Some say he was killed robbing a train in Dallas, others say he rode northwest to join the NWMP.
-You decide.
+Some say he was killed robbing a train in Dallas, others say he rode north to join the North West Mounted Police.

 Judge Robert McFee

-They used to call him the Schofield Kid however he has grown long in the tooth now they just call him the “Judge”
+They used to call him the Schofield Kid, however since growing long in the tooth, they now just call him the “Judge”.

-He still carries his Schofields’ but has added a triple barrel 12 gauge for fun.
-He shoots straight but his arm is crooked as heck, an officiant of justifiable trials, shotgun weddings, and righteous funerals
+He still carries his Schofield pistols, but has added a triple-barrelled 12 gauge shotgun for fun.
+He shoots straight but his arm is crooked as heck.
+An officiant of justifiable trials, shotgun weddings, and righteous funerals.

 Bob ‘Bullet Tooth’ Barton

-Even the devil fears my name!
-The riding legend of the prairie and everyone knows.
-Whether it’s time for justice or the dark side of the law.
-The people of the land will know who to fear!
+Even the devil fears his name!
+He’s the riding legend of the prairie and everyone in these parts knows it.
+Whether it’s time for justice or the dark side of the law, folks tend to scurry out of the way when they see Barton riding in.

-Known for his steely gaze and his goofy smile, nobody is quite sure what is wrong with him.
-Some say he was once a carpenter, but it just didn’t pay as good as gun slinging
+Known for his steely gaze and odd smile, nobody is quite sure what is wrong with him.
+Some say he was once a carpenter, but nailing pieces of wood together all day couldn’t really keep his attention, and it just didn’t pay as well as gun slinging.

-A badass shootist for hire.
-I am proficient with a down under sharps long range 45-70 up to a thousand yards.
-And although I don’t advertise it, I am good with my peacemaker 45LC single action revolvers.
-I have 22 notches in the stock of my sharps rifle, from the civil war, where I ranked captain with the rebel army.
-“Keep a tight rein on er!”
+A tracker and shootist for hire.
+Proficient with a down-under sharps long range up to a thousand yards.
+Also good with a set of colt peacemakers, though he don’t advertise it.
+He has 22 notches in the stock of his sharps rifle, from the civil war, when he was a Captain with the rebel army.
+“Keep a tight rein on’er!”